 - careful program design, recognizing opportunities and barriers within your organization and within the market

 - project management tools that are appropriate for the complexity of the undertaking

 - on-going evaluation, and — where required — course correction mechanisms

-- post-completion evaluation, and documentation of lessons learned.
+- post-completion evaluation, and documentation of achievements and lessons learned.

 We work with you to develop an effective implementation program that incorporates each of these elements.